 Story by Devin Matthews // Staff Writer

 As the weather heats up and finals sit just around the corner, there are sure signs that spring has arrived at MTSU.
 Students will soon come out from four months of Netflix hibernation to sip Starbucks on the quad.
 Professors dole out final projects like free candy.
-And there might just be 1,200 ladybugs in your dorm room.
-It’s not the end of the world if you do get pests, just make sure you contact a company like familypestcontrolco.com quickly to stop the pests from spreading.
-Here are some top tips to prevent the issue from happening in the first place:
+And there might just be the entire cast of A Bug’s Life in your dorm room.
+While colleges often do contact the local pest exterminator when lots of dorms have issues with pests or there’s been an outbreak of bed bugs, they can’t get pest control for every single dorm that has a small issue.
+So, here are some top tips to prevent the issue from happening in the first place:

 1. Put Food Away

 Food is one of the main culprits bugs are drawn to.
 When you leave out dishes with food, you’re basically opening up your domain to all available bugs.
 The best option would be to seal up your food and place it in a refrigerator.
 Dirty dishes and utensils should be cleaned immediately after use so bugs won’t begin to congregate in areas where the items are left out.

 It’s important that you always keep your room cleaned and organized.
 Bugs love areas that are cluttered and dirty.
 The more clutter your space offers, the more room you leave available for bugs to move in.
 Keep clothing folded or hung and shoes put away.
 Be sure to keep your floors swept and your carpets vacuumed.
 Vacuuming will help pick up eggs and larvae that nestle deep down in the carpet fibers.
 If you are interested in finding a vacuum that could help you while living in college, you might want to check out https://www.bissell.com/vacuums/upright-vacuum-cleaners or other places that are similar.